josemiz95/To-do-list-React/ReadMe.md

     - If the task is pending it will become completed.
     - If the task is completed it will become pending.
 - The to-do list should be updated accordingly, moving tasks between groups.

+## Info
+The folders backend and frontend, includes a Readme.md